swordapp/swordv3/src/BEHAVIOURS.md

 %}

-## Initialising Append of Binary Files to an Object via Segmented Upload
+## Append of Binary Files to an Object via Segmented File Upload

-Initialise the append of a single Binary File to an Object which will be delivered via a Segmented Upload.
+Append a single Binary File to an Object which will be delivered via a Segmented File Upload.

+First create a Temporary-URL to which to upload the file segments:

 {%
 requirements
     reqs=tables/requirements.csv,
     hierarchy=tables/reqs_hierarchy.csv,
     groups=Request|Content|Resource,
-    match=Append|Empty Body|Object-URL,
+    match=Create|Empty Body|Staging-URL,
     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

+Then upload all the file segments as per {% link Upload a File Segment %}.

+Then carry out a By-Reference deposit using the Temporary-URL as per {% link Appending By-Reference Files to an Object %}

-## Initialising Append of Packaged Content to an Object via Segmented Upload
+## Append of Packaged Content to an Object via Segmented File Upload

-As {% link Initialising Append of Binary Files to an Object via Segmented Upload %} - in this case you should be sure to set the `packaging` format correctly in the `Content-Disposition` header when initialising the Segmented Upload.
+As {% link Append of Binary Files to an Object via Segmented File Upload %}.

 # Replacing all or part of existing Objects